-[In this video] Vorticella look like tiny tulips under the microscope.
+[In this video] Vorticella looks like tiny tulips under the microscope.

-Suctoria looks like Vorticella, which also has a stalk to attach themselves to substrates.
+Suctoria looks like Vorticella, which also has a stalk to attach itself to substrates.
 Instead of filter-feeding by cilia, Suctoria feeds using several specialized tentacles.
 These tentacles have toxic extrusomes called haptocysts at the tip.
 Suctoria uses its tentacles to catch prey and then sucks the prey’s cytoplasm directly into a food vacuole inside the cell, where it digests and absorbs the contents.
 Functionally, Suctoria hunts like a hydra (will discuss later).
 However, a hydra consists of hundreds of cells, but Suctoria is only a single cell!

 [In this video] Suctoria preys and paralyzes a rotifer by its tentacles.

 Coleps is a genus of ciliates with barrel-shaped bodies and a shell made of mineralized plates.
 Coleps swim around by cilia and feeds on bacteria, algae, flagellates, and other ciliates.
 Like Suctoria, Coleps can paralyze and capture the prey by toxicysts, which are organelles containing poison from its oral area.

-[In this video] Colep use its ciliates to swim.
+[In this video] Colep uses its ciliates to swim.